dfelinto/blender-multiview-old/README.md

 The rules for testing are:
 * Build without Blenderplayer
-* Composite with Output node (and file format as exr multilayer)
 * (for saving) EXR MultiLayer (multipart working)

 How to save the render file?: